-35 years ago, or so, I sat in history class, as one of my coevals told Father O’Connell that Hitler must have been a liberal because he was a socialist.
+Thirty-five years ago I sat in history class, as one of my fellow classmates told Father O’Connell that Hitler must have been a liberal because he was a socialist.
 The old man smiled and said, “Then that would mean Teddy Roosevelt was an actual moose.”
-It took a minute, but eventually we got the joke and laughed.
+It took a minute, but eventually we got the joke.
 You can call yourself a leprechaun, but that does not make you a leprechaun.
-It simply means you are a liar or a lunatic.
-Politics, and therefore politicians, come in both categories, often simultaneously.

-Where to put fascism, especially Nazism, on the political spectrum is a big topic due to the use of Nazi iconography by some dissident movements and the publication of Dinesh D’Souza’s book that claims Hitler was Nancy Pelosi’s grandfather.
-It’s also important because our Prog masters are making the claim that any resistance to their nation wrecking program is automatically fascism.
-Everyone is now required to have an opinion about a political movement that stopped being relevant close to 80 years ago.
+Where to put fascism, especially Nazism, on the political spectrum is a big topic due to the use of Nazi iconography by some movements and the defensive position of most conservatives on the issue.
+It is also important because our rulers are making the claim that any resistance to their nation wrecking program is fascism.
+Everyone is now required to have an opinion about a political movement that stopped being relevant close to eighty years ago.

 The first thing to note is that relying on a two-dimensional political spectrum cooked up by 18th century French radicals is not a good way to understand the world.
 Even the updated Cold War version that places internationalism at one end and nationalism at the other is of little value to our current age.
-Embracing the ahistorical Progressives worldview that insists history started when American Progressives synthesized their brand of universalism with Cultural Marxism is equally foolish.
+Embracing the ahistorical Progressives worldview that insists history started when they synthesized their current worldview is equally foolish.
 It leads to nothing but error.

-There’s also the problem with the fact that there are no Nazis or fascists today.
+There is also the fact that there are no Nazis or fascists today.
 These movements were outliers that existed in the narrow space book-ended by the Great War on one end and the Second World War on the other.
 The late historian Ernst Nolte argued that fascism, broadly defined, was a reaction to the violence and mayhem created by the Russian Revolution and the spread of Bolshevism.
 It should be noted that Bolshevism was also an outlier movement that has long since died off.

-This is a point that Paul Gottfied makes in his book on the history of fascism as a political concept.
+This is a point that Paul Gottfried makes in his book on the history of fascism as a political concept.
 Note the difference between concept and ideology.
-An ideology has a tight, well defined set of rules, while a concept is amorphous and changing.
-Progressive took the dead ideology of fascism and turned into a political concept to include the set of people who oppose the Progressive project.
+An ideology has a tight, well defined set of rules, while a concept is vague.
+Progressives took the dead ideology of fascism and turned it into a political concept to include the set of people who oppose the Progressive project.
 As the opposition adjusted, the definition adjusted to meet the new threat.
 As a result, fascism is as meaningless as it is non-existent.

-Putting fascism on the “right” end of your antiquated political scale probably makes sense, as it was opposed to what is on the “left” end of that scale.
+Putting fascism on the right of your antiquated political scale probably makes sense, as it was opposed to what is on the left end of that scale.
 That means, of course, you are embracing a base assumption of Progressives.
-They argue, as a matter of core morality, that all opposition to them is reactionary and incoherent.
+They argue that all opposition to them is reactionary and incoherent.
 Therefore, nothing on the Right can exist in isolation.
-It can only exists in opposition to the Left.
+It can only exist in opposition to the Left.
 In that regard, they are correct about fascism.
-It was a devil with an expiry date that has long past.
+It was a devil with an expiry date that has long passed.

 A more reasonable argument, with regards to fascism and the Western Right, is that fascism was a rearguard action.
 It was a final last desperate gasp of the old culture before it was destroyed by liberalism.
 Fascism therefore is a grab bag of items from the ancien regime, bolted onto some modern industrial economics and sold to the public with modern public relations techniques.
 That would put fascism on the Right, but only when it is defined on a spectrum that has not had relevance for close to a century now.

 The great divide today is not over economics.
-It is biological.
+It is demographics.
 The cultural struggle that is developing, therefore, will be how our people will thrive in a world of modern challenges and modern threats.
 What will drive politics in the West, in the coming decades, is what Steve Sailer calls the world’s most important graph.
-How to survive as a people in a world dominated by races unable to escape the neolithic without white people, is not something contemplated by Bolsheviks or fascists.
-Therefore, they offer us nothing of use today.
+How to survive as a people in a world dominated by races unable to escape the Neolithic, is not something contemplated by Bolsheviks or fascists.

 The debate itself underscores the fact that we are at the end of a cultural cycle, one born in the Great War, defined by the Second World War and formalized during the Cold War.
 Modernism as a cultural force has come to an end.
 Those in charge of the brittle husk that is the prevailing orthodoxy keep reaching into their past for villains to maintain support among the faithful.
-Those in opposition find themselves without fully formed alternatives in the present, so they are rummaging around in the past for whatever they can find.
+Those in opposition find themselves without fully formed alternatives in the present, so they look to the past.